• Skip to primary navigation

 Until 1935, the Old Stone Bridge was the only reliable bridge in Regensburg that crossed the Danube River.
 The bridge would have originally been guarded by three towers, but unfortunately they’re no longer standing.

-Christmas market in the courtyard of the Schloss Thurn und Taxis in Regensburg.
+The “Arts and Crafts Village” outside the Schloss Thurn und Taxis Christmas Market in Regensburg.

 If you’ll be in Regensburg around Christmas, I recommend exploring the Old Town and the Christmas markets there during the day and then heading to St. Emmeram’s Palace near dusk to spend the evening at that Christmas market.